JohnTelford/mkdocs_01_03_2023/docs/team_develop.md

 - Configures and uses website development tools

-- The slightest errors or security issues during development will require [[Defect Remediation Costs​|remediating]] sometime during the life time of the website.

 #### Develop - Prerequisites
 - Decisions about resources required to transform the Define and Design work into a website and infrastructure